chrisemunt/mg_web/why_mg_web.md

 ## Why We Created *mg_web*

-These days, most people who use the Cach&eacute; and IRIS database technologies use *Cach&eacute; Server Pages* (*CSP*) and its underlying core *CSP* Gateway interface as the basis of their web applications and to underpin their REST APIs.††However, there is a sizeable community of Cach&eacute; users who still rely and depend on a legacy of web applications, created before *CSP* emerged, and built using its precursor technology - *WebLink* - and, in many cases, its associated development framework *WebLink Developer* (*WLD*).
+These days, most people who use the Cach&eacute; and IRIS database technologies use *Cach&eacute; Server Pages* (*CSP*) and its underlying core *CSP* Gateway interface as the basis of their web applications and to underpin their REST APIs.¬†¬†However, there is a sizeable community of Cach&eacute; users who still rely and depend on a legacy of web applications, created before *CSP* emerged, and built using its precursor technology - *WebLink* - and, in many cases, its associated development framework *WebLink Developer* (*WLD*).

-Furthermore, there are also Cach&eacute; users who have built their Web Applications and REST APIs using our own *Enterprise Web Developer* (*EWD*) framework.††Whilst a key feature of *EWD* is its ability to be compiled into a number of different run-time technologies (eg *PHP*, *CSP*, *WebLink*), most Cach&eacute;-based *EWD* users have chosen to use *WebLink* as the target run-time technology, since this has provided the most straightforward and efficient technology for their purposes.
+Furthermore, there are also Cach&eacute; users who have built their Web Applications and REST APIs using our own *Enterprise Web Developer* (*EWD*) framework.¬†¬†Whilst a key feature of *EWD* is its ability to be compiled into a number of different run-time technologies (eg *PHP*, *CSP*, *WebLink*), most Cach&eacute;-based *EWD* users have chosen to use *WebLink* as the target run-time technology, since this has provided the most straightforward and efficient technology for their purposes.

 However, both these user communities have begun to find that they are facing a problem: whilst they are keen to realise the many benefits of migrating from Cach&eacute; to IRIS, *WebLink* is now a legacy product that is unavailable for IRIS, and its support is becoming increasingly limited.

-The problem is that there is no straightforward option for migration to *CSP* available for customers who have built their applications on top of *WebLink*, even for users of *WLD*.††Their only available options would be a costly and risky re-write of their applications, something that might even warrant or be the catalyst for them moving to a different, more ìmainstreamî database technology.††At the very least it will hinder their migration from Cach&eacute; to IRIS.
+The problem is that there is no straightforward option for migration to *CSP* available for customers who have built their applications on top of *WebLink*, even for users of *WLD*.¬†¬†Their only available options would be a costly and risky re-write of their applications, something that might even warrant or be the catalyst for them moving to a different, more ‚Äúmainstream‚Äù database technology.¬†¬†At the very least it will hinder their migration from Cach&eacute; to IRIS.

-Users of *EWD* could, in theory, recompile their applications to use *CSP*, but this would reduce the performance, throughput and efficiency of resource utilisation to which they have become accustomed with *WebLink*.††So, once again, their migration to IRIS is made uncertain.
+Users of *EWD* could, in theory, recompile their applications to use *CSP*, but this would reduce the performance, throughput and efficiency of resource utilisation to which they have become accustomed with *WebLink*.¬†¬†So, once again, their migration to IRIS is made uncertain.

-We therefore decided that the time had come to provide a life-line for these customers, and produce a new Web Gateway interface technology that would be not only capable of working on both Cach&eacute; and IRIS, but also capable of fully emulating the behaviour of *WebLink*.††By making such a Web Gateway available as an Open Source product, and by ensuring that it used only plain ObjectScript (aka M code) and official InterSystems networking APIs, our aim was to create a replacement technology for these legacy ìrefugeeî customers that would be perceived by them as low in risk and high in benefit, and that could ensure they continue to benefit from using InterSystems database technologies into the future.
+We therefore decided that the time had come to provide a life-line for these customers, and produce a new Web Gateway interface technology that would be not only capable of working on both Cach&eacute; and IRIS, but also capable of fully emulating the behaviour of *WebLink*.¬†¬†By making such a Web Gateway available as an Open Source product, and by ensuring that it used only plain ObjectScript (aka M code) and official InterSystems networking APIs, our aim was to create a replacement technology for these legacy ‚Äúrefugee‚Äù customers that would be perceived by them as low in risk and high in benefit, and that could ensure they continue to benefit from using InterSystems database technologies into the future.

 ## An Opportunity to Create a Modern Web Gateway for Cach&eacute; and IRIS

-Having recognised the need for a replacement for *WebLink*, we decided this would also be the catalyst for designing a modern Web Gateway for Cach&eacute; and IRIS.††*WebLink* was originally designed (actually by Chris Munt, here at M/Gateway Developments) in the mid-1990s, and *CSP* (again with Chris' help) emerged towards the end of the 1990s.††The architectures used by the main Web Servers at that time (Apache and IIS) were still in their infancy, and very different from the ultra-high performance, event-driven, asynchronous architectures used by the current big three Web Servers (Apache, NGINX and IIS).††As a result, both *WebLink* and *CSP* are now somewhat architecturally out of place.††Whilst *WebLink* and *CSP* are still able to work with the new generation of Web Servers, their architectures are now an awkward fit and not optimised to get the most out of what the current Web Servers make potentially possible.
+Having recognised the need for a replacement for *WebLink*, we decided this would also be the catalyst for designing a modern Web Gateway for Cach&eacute; and IRIS.¬†¬†*WebLink* was originally designed (actually by Chris Munt, here at MGateway) in the mid-1990s, and *CSP* (again with Chris' help) emerged towards the end of the 1990s.¬†¬†The architectures used by the main Web Servers at that time (Apache and IIS) were still in their infancy, and very different from the ultra-high performance, event-driven, asynchronous architectures used by the current big three Web Servers (Apache, NGINX and IIS).¬†¬†As a result, both *WebLink* and *CSP* are now somewhat architecturally out of place.¬†¬†Whilst *WebLink* and *CSP* are still able to work with the new generation of Web Servers, their architectures are now an awkward fit and not optimised to get the most out of what the current Web Servers make potentially possible.

 Our new Web Gateway technology, which we have named *mg_web*, has been specifically designed to work optimally with the architectures of the current generation of Web Servers, and, as a result, will deliver better and more reliable performance than the *WebLink* technology it is designed to replace.

-We also recognised that there was a second opportunity for modernising the Web Gateway.††
+We also recognised that there was a second opportunity for modernising the Web Gateway.¬†¬†

-At the time when *WebLink* and *CSP* were developed, the prevailing requirement was to support server-page-style Web Applications, where the pages delivered to the web browser were generated by logic written in ObjectScript.††*WLD*, *CSP* and *EWD* are all examples of such server-page application frameworks.††*WebLink* and *CSP* were therefore designed and optimised around that use-case.
+At the time when *WebLink* and *CSP* were developed, the prevailing requirement was to support server-page-style Web Applications, where the pages delivered to the web browser were generated by logic written in ObjectScript.¬†¬†*WLD*, *CSP* and *EWD* are all examples of such server-page application frameworks.¬†¬†*WebLink* and *CSP* were therefore designed and optimised around that use-case.

-These days, the majority of Web Applications have moved to client-side, JavaScript-based logic, and the back-end is usually interfaced via REST APIs which provide services that serve up datasets (typically represented as JSON) generated from the back-end database.†
+These days, the majority of Web Applications have moved to client-side, JavaScript-based logic, and the back-end is usually interfaced via REST APIs which provide services that serve up datasets (typically represented as JSON) generated from the back-end database.¬†

 Not only that, REST APIs are now also the de facto standard for integrating systems of any kind, and REST clients can be all manner of systems and applications, not simply web browsers.

 Once again, whilst both *WebLink* and *CSP* can be used to support REST APIs, they aren't actually optimised for that role, and add unnecessary complexity to what, in effect, should be a very simple and lightweight network "pipe".

-So the second design aim while creating our new *mg_web* Web Gateway was to ensure†that its architecture was specifically optimised for use with Cach&eacute; and IRIS in this now prevailing REST/service-orientated role, whilst, nevertheless, ensuring excellent performance for legacy server-page Web Applications.
+So the second design aim while creating our new *mg_web* Web Gateway was to ensure¬†that its architecture was specifically optimised for use with Cach&eacute; and IRIS in this now prevailing REST/service-orientated role, whilst, nevertheless, ensuring excellent performance for legacy server-page Web Applications.

 ## Updated Protocol Support

-When *WebLink* and *CSP* were developed, the only protocol they supported was HTTP/1.0.††Since then, both technologies have been updated to include support for HTTP/1.1, but neither currently support the very latest HTTP/2 protocol.
+When *WebLink* and *CSP* were developed, the only protocol they supported was HTTP/1.0.¬†¬†Since then, both technologies have been updated to include support for HTTP/1.1, but neither currently support the very latest HTTP/2 protocol.

 HTTP/2 brings some key benefits, the main one being the improvement of page loading times by: